The Walton Centre Trust cares for zero Covid-19 patients in hospital

 The Walton Centre Trust was caring for zero coronavirus patients in hospital as of Tuesday, figures show.

-Across England there were 6,002 people in hospital with Covid as of June 21, with 149 of them in mechanical ventilation beds – though none were at The Walton Centre Trust.
+Across England there were 8,120 people in hospital with Covid as of June 28, with 205 of them in mechanical ventilation beds.

-The figures also show that no new Covid patients were admitted to hospital in The Walton Centre Trust in the week to June 19.
+The figures also show that no new Covid patients were admitted to hospital in The Walton Centre NHS Foundation Trust in the week to June 26.